DevSrSouza/KotlinBukkitAPI/README.md

     val player = sender as Player
     player.vault.economy.deposit(2500.0) // you can see more about the vault api on KVault.kt

-    // lets make a item more easy with kotlin and ItemMeta DSL val gem = ItemStack(Material.DIAMOND).apply {
+    // let's make an item with kotlin and ItemMeta DSL val gem = ItemStack(Material.DIAMOND).apply {
       amount = 5
-      meta<ItemMeta> { // here you can put any meta type you wont, like BannerMeta(if the item is a banner)
+      meta<ItemMeta> { // here you can put any meta type you want, like BannerMeta (if the item is a banner)
         // here is the same idea of event block but here you only que put the ItemMeta type, like BannerMeta, BookMeta displayName = +"&bGem"
       }
     }

-    player.inventory.addItem(gem) // putting the item to the inventory
+    player.inventory.addItem(gem) // adding the item to the inventory

     // okay, now lets use the real power of meta block

-    if(player.hasPermission("powerful.book")) { // here he verify if player has the permission to get our book val encbook = ItemStack(Material.ENCHANTED_BOOK).apply {
+    if(player.hasPermission("powerful.book")) { // here we verify if player has the permission to get our book val encbook = ItemStack(Material.ENCHANTED_BOOK).apply {
         meta<EnchantmentStorageMeta> { // the EnchantmentStorageMeta implement ItemMeta, then we have the methods of ItemMeta and EnchantmentStorageMeta on this block displayName = +"&4&lThe powerful BOOK"